 For example, provisions increased in 2020 primarily due to the early ex ante recognition of potential losses related to the effects of the health crisis (Stages 1 and 2 provisions on performing loans in accordance with IFRS 9).
+These provisions could also increase if the rise in corporate defaults observed in 2024 persists and/or if defaults stabilise at a high level compared with previous years.
 Any significant increase in provisions for loan losses or a significant change in the BNPP Group's estimate of the risk of loss inherent in its portfolio of non-impaired loans, as well as the occurrence of loan losses in excess of the related provisions, could have a material adverse effect on the BNPP Group's results of operations and financial condition.

-For reference, at 31 December 2023, the ratio of doubtful loans to total loans outstanding was 1.7% and the coverage ratio of these doubtful commitments (net of guarantees received) by provisions was 71.7%, against 1.7% and 72.5%, respectively, as at 31 December 2022.
+For reference, at 31 December 2024, the ratio of doubtful loans to total loans outstanding was 1.6% and the coverage ratio of these doubtful commitments (net of guarantees received) by provisions was 69.7%, against 1.7% and 71.7%, respectively, as at 31 December 2023.

 While the BNPP Group seeks to reduce its exposure to credit risk and counterparty risk by using risk mitigation techniques such as collateralisation, obtaining guarantees, entering into credit derivatives and entering into netting agreements, it cannot be certain that these techniques will be effective to offset losses resulting from counterparty defaults that are covered by these techniques.
 Moreover, the BNPP Group is also exposed to the risk of default by the party providing the credit risk coverage (such as a counterparty in a derivative or a loan insurance contract) or to the risk of loss of value of any collateral.
 In addition, only a portion of the BNPP Group's overall credit risk and counterparty risk is covered by these techniques.
-Accordingly, the BNPP Group has very significant exposure to these risks."
+Accordingly, the BNPP Group has significant exposure to these risks."

-4. In Chapter 1 RISK FACTORS, the text under the header 1.1.2 Risk regarding the soundness and conduct of other financial institutions and market participants shall be deleted and replaced as follows:
+4. In Chapter 1 RISK FACTORS, the text under the header 1 1.2 Risk regarding the soundness and conduct of other financial institutions and market participants shall be deleted and replaced as follows:

 "The BNPP Group's ability to engage in financing, investment and derivative transactions could be adversely affected by the soundness of other financial institutions or market participants.
 Financial institutions are interrelated as a result of trading, clearing, counterparty, funding or other relationships.
 As a result, defaults by one or more States or financial institutions, or even rumours or questions about one or more financial institutions, or the financial services industry generally, may lead to market-wide liquidity problems and could lead to further losses or defaults.
 The BNPP Group has exposure to many counterparties in the financial industry, directly and indirectly, including clearing houses, brokers and dealers, commercial banks, investment banks, mutual and alternative investment funds, and other institutional clients with which it regularly executes transactions.
-The BNPP Group may also be exposed to risks related to the increasing involvement in the financial sector of players and the introduction of new types of transactions subject to little or no regulation (e.g. unregulated funds, trading venues or crowdfunding platforms).
+The BNPP Group may also be exposed to risks related to the increasing involvement in the financial sector of players and the introduction of new types of transactions subject to little or no regulation

+(e.g. unregulated funds, trading venues or crowdfunding platforms).
 Credit and counterparty risks could be exacerbated if the collateral held by the BNPP Group cannot be realised, it decreases in value or it is liquidated at prices not sufficient to recover the full amount of the loan or derivative exposure due to the BNPP Group or in the event of the failure of a significant financial market participant such as a central counterparty.